On Radio

 MANY QUESTIONS JON, BUT I GUESS YOU CAN SEE I AM WORRIED.
 I HAVE GOTTEN DIFFERENT RESPONSES FROM DIFFERENT PEOPLE AND HAVE THE IMPRESSION NO ONE REALLY KNOWS FOR CERTAIN!

 I think that the Americans are making some very good points about some of the approved connectors.
 The Canadian standards group has not even looked at the question, simply accepting the American research on the question.
-I think that the people with the real answers are those who sell the high pressure crimping machine to electricians (CopAlum Crimps) -- for they also know which electricians are seriously working with aluminum wiring.
+The real solution is using the hard to come by CopAlum connectors, or the Troque driven AlumiCon connectors -- see here.

 Follow this link for more information on Al/Cu Connectors.